 7. Devon Rex (poodle cat)

-Although they are very outgoing and active, you don’t have to worry about their safety.
+They are relatively outgoing and active.
+However, you don’t have to worry about their safety.
 Devon Rex is extremely skillful when it comes to jumping and climbing.
 They adapt well in small apartments or houses.
 It is a good idea to consider this shorthaired cat, as Devon Rex is famous for their clown behaviour that seeks to please you as much as they possibly can!

 8. Egyptian Mau (Shorthaired cat)